hazeez/datasciencia/content/blog/2020-07-09-covid19-analysis-excel.md

 # keywords
 keywords:
-- data analysis
+- data analysis in excel
-- visualization
+- covid 19 visualization using excel
+- covid 19 analysis using excel
-- excel
+- covid 19 data analysis using excel
-- covid-19
+- covid 19
-- dashboard
+- covid 19 dashboard using excel

 # comments - set to 'true' or 'false'
 comments: true